Bryan CoxVice President, Safety and HR Shared Services

 Kevin ChristieSenior Vice President, External Affairs and Chief Customer Officer

-Kevin Christie is vice president, external affairs and chief customer officer for Avista.
+Kevin Christie is senior vice president, external affairs and chief customer officer for Avista.
 In that role, he has responsibility for communications, community outreach and philanthropy, as well as customer energy efficiency and conservation activities, and new products and services.

 Christie joined Avista in 2005 as the manager of Natural Gas Planning.
 In 2007, he was named the director of Gas Supply.
 He was appointed the senior director of Finance in 2012 and named senior director of Customer Solutions in 2014.
 Christie has extensive experience in finance and the energy industry.
 Prior to joining Avista, he worked for Gas Transmission Northwest (GTN), where he served as the director of Pipeline Marketing and Development, and as the director of Pricing and Business Analysis.